-Dayton Society of Artists is a nonprofit organization helping local artists to promote their work and improve their craft.
+Dayton Society of Artists is a nonprofit organization that connects, supports, and educates artists and the community.
 A historic home in St. Anne’s Hill, 48 High Street Gallery, serves as both an operating base and a gallery space for DSA.

 Gallery Saint John